gerhynes/scala-notes/README.md

 ```

 ### Enums (Scala 3)
-Enums are a data type you can define much like a class, where you can enumerate all the possible caes (constants) of that type.
+Enums are a data type you can define much like a class, where you can enumerate all the possible cases (constants) of that type.

 An enum is a sealed data type that cannot be extended.